xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 NETCONF/YANG for service provisioning, thus providing a on open standards based solution.

-For all those reasons, the Cisco Converged SDN Transport design really brings an exciting evolution in Service Provider Networking.
+For all those reasons, the Cisco Agile Metro design really brings an exciting evolution in Service Provider Networking.